 - Two students from high schools within the family of schools

-Members can be elected or appointed, it is up to each DAC to determine its own process.
+Members can be elected or appointed, and it is up to each D.A.C. to determine its own process.

-- Parent and teacher terms are two (2) years, with the option to renew once, for a maximum of four (4) years of service.
+- Parent terms are two (2) years, with the option to renew once for a maximum of four (4) years of service.